ikisource/knowledge/Méthodologie/dsm.md

 # Data Structure Matrix (DSM)

-- The column shows the dependencies of the selected row/component.
+- The column shows the dependencies of the selected row.
-- The row shows the dependencies on the selected row/component.
+- The row shows the dependencies on the selected row.
-- The green component depends on the yellow component
+- The green component depends on the yellow component.

 ![DSM example](images/DSM.png "DSM example")

-For example if we focus on the component **Person**
+For example if we focus on the class **Person**
-- It has 11 + 7 + 2 components that depend on it. (all the green flags)
+- It depends on 1 class which is the class **PersonDataConverter** (the yellow flags, cell 1)
-- It depends on 1 component which is the component **PersonDataConverter** (the yellow flag)
+- It has 3 classes that depend on it. (all the green flags, cells 11, 7 and 2)

 ## Links